 Damage to the musculoskeletal system also includes direct nerve and vascular disorders through mechanical influences:

 Work-related MSDs are frequently the result of heavy physical work or inappropriate physical strain.
-However, it should not be forgotten that heavy physical work can also lead to inappropriate physical workload, strain, and diseases in other organ systems.
+However, it should not be forgotten that heavy physical work can also lead to inappropriate strains, physical stress and diseases in other organ systems.
 These include the consequences of static pressure loads in body cavities, organs and compartments, such as hernias or consequences for the cardiovascular system, for example hypertension and varicose veins.

 It is also known that not only adverse ergonomic work conditions but also factors such as work organisation, the arrangement of work contents, social structures, management behaviour, opportunities for development in the company and resulting psychosocial stresses can at least influence the advance (progression) of disorders in the musculoskeletal system.

 MSDs are one of the most important causes of work absence, outpatient and inpatient hospital treatment, rehabilitation and early retirement.
-Over one in four of all working days lost due to work absence and cases of work absence are the result of these groups of diseases, as well as about half of all rehabilitation cases and over a quarter of all early retirements.
+Over one in four of all working days lost due to work absence and cases of work absence are results of these groups of diseases, as well as about half of all rehabilitation cases and over a quarter of all early retirements.
 According to an estimate for the year 2005, in Germany diseases of the musculoskeletal system and the connective tissues (Chapter M ICD 10) were responsible for approx. 98 million working days lost due to incapacity, loss of production in the amount of € 8.8 billion, or 0.4% of the gross national income, and a loss of gross value added of € 15.5 billion, or 0.7% of the gross national income.

-Not every disease of the musculoskeletal system that is defined in accordance with the International Classification of Diseases (ICD 10), is encountered frequently.
+Not every disease of the musculoskeletal system that is defined in accordance with the International Classification of Diseases (ICD 10) is encountered frequently.
 Measured against the frequency of cases of working days lost due to work absence, some diseases tend to be rare.
 With both men and women, the disease that is most frequently found is the relatively unspecific diagnosis group M54 "Dorsalgia".
 Here there are over 100 cases of work absence per 1000 employed insured persons.
 Other frequent reasons for work absence are other diseases of the spine, diseases of the tendons and the tendon sheath, with men shoulder lesions and interior damage to the knee joints; here there are over 10 cases of work absence per 1000 employed insured persons.
-Other disk damage, osteoarthritis of the knee or hip and other forms of osteoarthritis lead only occasionally to cases of work absence (over 1 case per 1000 employed insured persons).
+Other disk damage, osteoarthritis of the knee or hip and other forms of osteoarthritis only occasionally lead to cases of work absence (over 1 case per 1000 employed insured persons).
 Rarely found reasons for work absence are diseases such as fibromatoses or polyarthritis, rhizarthrosis (osteoarthritis of the carpometacarpal joint of the thumb) among others with less than 1 case of work absence per 1000 employed insured persons.

 MSDs have a particular effect on work.

-In the pathogenetic model for the development of disorders and diseases of the musculoskeletal system, biomechanical strain plays an important part, but not the only one.
+In the pathogenetic model for the development of disorders and diseases of the musculoskeletal system, biomechanical strain plays an important part - but not the only one.
 If thrust forces have to be applied in combination with specific postures during an activity - e.g. high compression forces in the disk of the lumbar spine when lifting loads - great physical forces are generated in the musculoskeletal apparatus.
 The tensile, compression and shearing forces that occur here can change and traumatise the structure of the musculoskeletal system both acutely and in the long term.
 This biomechanical explanatory approach applies as well among others to the development of bursitis following external compressive strains, nerve damage through external pressure, inflammatory reactions of the tendons and tendon insertions after high and repetitive strains or articular effusions.

 The development of muscle pain is more complex.
-High mechanical strain on isometric or concentric contractions triggers in the first place peripheral muscle fatigue.
+High mechanical strain on isometric or concentric contractions primarily triggers peripheral muscle fatigue.
 This type of strain is connected with the release of radicals and mechanically influenced membrane damage.
 This leads to the release of Ca2+ through extension-activated canals.
 An ATP deficiency or membrane damage is activated by proteases (proteolytic enzymes).
 With intensive dynamic (concentric) contractions, the consequence of high metabolic strain is lactic acid acidosis through a local O2 deficiency.
 In addition, extended physical exertion leads to exhaustion of the energy supplies in the muscles through depletion of an energy-rich compound in the muscle cells (ATP, glycogen, creatine phosphate).
 This releases radicals and inflammatory cytokines and interferes with the ion pumps.
 This in turn reduces the relaxing speed of the muscles.
 Contraction remains and spasms occur.
 Those affected experience the process as "muscle soreness" or "muscle pain".

 In the long term, the muscles adapt to the strain.
 This can be seen in fibre transformation (change to the protein isoforms and thus to the fibre types), hypertrophy (enlargement), splicing, neogenesis, atrophy (degrading of proteins), apoptosis (cell death of unwanted cells) and possibly in necrosis as well, that is, the unplanned, complete loss of fibres.
 This process is controlled both mechanically through the external cytoskeleton and channel proteins, which induce gene transcription, as well as autocrinously (mechano-growth factor, cytokines, interleukin-6, stress proteins).
 In addition, body hormones such as insulin and thyroxine, neurotransmitters such as acetylcholine and noradrenaline, testosterone and glucocorticoids influence muscle adaptation.

 For this reason, there are different hypotheses as to how muscle pains occur: the muscle spasm hypothesis assumes that an alpha-gamma coupling triggers a tone increase in the muscles.
 The compression of muscle vessels associated with this is claimed to cause local ischaemia and oedema.
-Nocireceptors are excited, neuralgetic and vasoneuroactive substances are released.
+Nocireceptors are stimulated, neuralgetic and vasoneuroactive substances are released.